andrexandre/libft/README.md

 # Libft

 Libft is a custom implementation of the C standard library functions.
-This project is part of the 42 School curriculum and aims to recreate commonly used functions from the standard library, as well as some additional utility functions
+This project aims to recreate commonly used functions from the standard library, as well as some additional utility functions

 ## Usage